-Z/k: the ratio of total mortality Z to the growth rate k was estimated from the length-frequency distributions using the Powell–Wetherall plot (Wetherall et al., 1987). the National Observer Program period from .
-It and, since it is a life history invariant,Z/k ratio will increase with increasing exploitation rate and species with a ratio larger than 1 are considered the most susceptible (Pauly, 1984).
+Z/k: the ratio of total mortality (Z) to the von Bertalanffy growth rate (k) was estimated from length-frequency distributions using the Powell–Wetherall plot (Wetherall et al., 1987).
+Length-frequency distributions (from 2000 to 2011) were obtained from ICCAT and IOTC databases for the main target and bycatch species.
+For others bycatch species, data was obtained from the Brazilian (2005 to 2011) and the French national databases (2001 to 2011).
+For the southern bluefin tuna (T. maccoyii), the CCSBT database was used (2000 to 2011).
+Z/k is a life history invariant and a natural parameter in yield-per-recruit analysis (Beverton and Holt, 1993, Gallucci et al., 1995) Z/k is associated with different patterns of survivorship, e.g. how the number of survivors deceases at size (and age), and a high value of Z/K for a stock indicates reduced survivorship and hence higher susceptibility.
+Species with a ratio larger than 1 are considered the most susceptible (Pauly, 1984).

-Percentage of adults in catches (% > L50): Sum of the percentage of the individuals larger than the length at first maturity (L50) from the length distributions.
-The score threshold of this attributes was defined using the quantiles of the ad hoc distribution.
+Percentage of adults in catches (% > L50): The percentage of individuals larger than the length at first maturity (L50), obtained from the length distributions.
+The score threshold of this attributes was defined using the quantiles of the distribution.

-Post-capture mortality (Mort): This was obtained from literature (Ward and Curran, 2004; Poisson et al., 2010; Pacheco et al., 2011).
+Post-capture mortality (Mort): This was obtained from the literature (Ward and Curran, 2004; Poisson et al., 2010; Pacheco et al., 2011).
 The thresholds of this attribute were based on Patrick et al. (2010).

-Management strategy: The management measures for each species were obtained from the reports of SCRS (Standing Committee on Research and Statistics, ICCAT, 2014) for South Atlantic, IOTC Scientific Committee for Indian Ocean (IOTC, 2014) and CCSBT, specifically for the Southern Bluefin Tuna.
-National regulations of coastal countries were also consideredcourse.
-We assumed that stocks subjected to a number of conservation and management measures were assumed to be less susceptible to overfishing or becoming overfished, while stocks with no effective regulation were considered more susceptible.
+Management strategy: The management measures for each species were obtained from the reports of SCRS (Standing Committee on Research and Statistics, ICCAT, 2014) for South Atlantic, IOTC Scientific Committee for Indian Ocean (IOTC, 2014) and CCSBT, specifically for the Southern Bluefin Tuna (see SOM 3 for a list of regulations in operation).
+Stocks subjected to a number of conservation and management measures were assumed to be less susceptible to be overfished and/or subjected to overfishing, while stocks with no effective regulation were considered more susceptible.

-Fate of the catch: The fate of the catch of each species was assigned into four categories (modified from Bach et al., 2008): target species (T), bycatch species kept for autoconsumption (BY/KA), bycatch species kept for commercialization sale (BY/KC), bycatch and discarded species (BY/D) .
-It is assumed that target species was considered to be more susceptible to overfishing or becoming overfished and hence more susceptible, while bycatch species kept for consumption or discarded were considered to be less susceptible.
-Species were assigned to a fate category using literature, market values and specialist advice.

 2.3.
 Attributing weights

-Attribute weights were adjusted within a scale from 0 1 to 4 3(Patrick et al., 2010).
-In this study, higher weights were assigned to three productivity attributes as they were of greater relevance for describing productivity.
-Lucena-Frédou et al. (in press.) carried out a PCA analysis on these data, and showed that differences between species and Oceans were mainly explained by Lmax and k.
-These two attributes, plus r (a key to resilience, since it incorporates some of others life history components, Musick et al., 2001), were thus given weight 3.
-A default weight of 2 was used for all other productivity and susceptibility attributesthe attribute s, .
-The lower weight was given to this attribute considering that isand the compliance by the RFMOsin course,within this study we cannotgarantheethe internal by each of each country in following the rules.
+Lucena-Frédou et al. (2016) showed that differences in productivity between species and oceans were mainly explained by Lmax and k.
+These two attributes, plus r (a key to resilience, Musick et al., 2001) were thus given weight 3.
+A default weight of 2 was used for all other susceptibility attributes except for Management Strategy for which a weight of 1 was assigned, given that, although there are often a large amount of regulations in force (see SOM 3) it is difficult to guarantee compliance with these by each flag state.

 2.4 Measuring uncertainties